History and Facts About MLA Citation Style

 Just like in any time of formatting, MLA can get complicated, but you need to be aware of these tools to ensure that you follow them correctly.

 Citations are important part of the scholarly essays and need to be paid attention to.
-Remember, the citation has numerous benefits, such as preventing plagiarism.
+Remember, the citation has numerous benefits, such as preventing plagiarism, especially when you want to prove you didn’t plagiarize.
 Additionally, it also provides sufficient information to the readers on the particular subject and allows you to give credit to the person whose information you are reflecting.
 Finally, it is always important to ensure that the writing is credible.
 All in all, citations are essential and therefore, you need to be aware of the format you are using.

 History of APA Citation Style